-Whatever business we’re involved in, telecoms services are a key component of the delivery of data.
+Whatever business you're involved in, telecoms services are a key component of the delivery of data.
 The revenue achieved across the telecommunications sector is, of course, massive on a global basis.
-And it’s not just telecoms companies, businesses of all types are recognising and waking up to the possibility of additional revenue streams by supplying customers with Business communication services.
+And it’s not just telecoms companies, businesses of all types are recognising and waking up to the possibility of additional revenue streams by supplying customers with business and residential communication services.

 BT Business is one of the largest brands in the UK operating in the majority of locations worldwide.

-The BT model is agency based meaning commissions are paid against each product or service sold.
+The Network Union BT Reseller Programme offers access to either Wholesale white label or, if you’re looking for a simplified mode, we’ll set you up as a BT commission based reseller.
+Our commission reseller model is agency based meaning commissions are paid against each product or service sold.
 All products include a resign bonus turning revenues into repeatable and predictable income.
+With Wholesale, white label enables you to buy low margin BT Wholesale products, we offer a tiered support service with options for billing and support.

 What kind of business are you - the IT company vs other brands vs. telemarketer?